-Table 6 displays the UK Met Office forecasts of the August parameters for 2024 from a 1 March initialization date.
-The ensemble average from the UK Met Office dynamical model (GloSea6) is calling for a warmer central/eastern North Atlantic than in any year in the hindcast period from 1993-2016 and a robust La Niña.
-Figure 9 displays hindcasts for the UK Met Office of ACE from 1993-2016, while Table 7 presents the forecast from the statistical/dynamical model guidance based off GloSea6 for the 2024 Atlantic hurricane season.
+Table 6 displays the UK Met Office forecasts of the August-September parameters for 2024 from a 1 May initialization date.
+The ensemble average of the UK Met Office seasonal forecasts is calling for an extremely warm North Atlantic as well as a La Niña.
+Figure 8 displays hindcasts for the UK Met Office of ACE from 1993-2016, while Table 7 presents the forecast from the UK Met Office for the 2024 Atlantic hurricane season.
+Like ECMWF, the Met Office statistical/dynamical model is calling for an extremely active season.

-Table 6: Listing of predictions of August large-scale conditions from UK Met model output, initialized on 1 March.
+Table 6: Listing of predictions of August-September large-scale conditions from UK Met model output, initialized on 1 May.
 A plus (+) means that positive deviations of the parameter are associated with increased hurricane activity, while a minus (-) means that negative deviations of the parameter are associated with increased hurricane activity.

-Predictor Values for 2024 Forecast Effect on 2024 Hurricane Season 1) UK Met Prediction of August SST (10-45°N, 60-20°W) (+) +4.2 SD Strongly Enhance 2) UK Met Prediction of August SST (5°S-5°N, 180-90°W) (-) -1.7 SD Enhance
+Predictor Values for 2024 Forecast Effect on 2024 Hurricane Season 1) UK Met Prediction of Aug-Sep SST (10-45°N, 60-20°W) (+) +4.3 SD Strongly Enhance 2) UK Met Prediction of Aug-Sep SST (5°S-5°N, 180-90°W) (-) -1.1 SD Enhance

-Figure 9: Observed versus statistical/dynamical hindcast values of ACE for 1993-2016 from the UK Met Office.
+Figure 8: Observed versus statistical/dynamical hindcast values of ACE for 1993-2016 from the UK Met Office.